-- Physical, sexual and psychological violence (for example physical assault and sexual assault, coercive control etc.) - Unwanted and unwelcome, sexual or gender-based verbal, written, online and/or physical conduct. - Sexual harassment and intimidation at college, work and in the public areas - Threatening or causing physical harm, extreme verbal abuse, or other conduct which threatens or endangers the health and safety of any other person. - Discrimination, as defined as actions that deprive other members of the community of educational or employment access, benefits or opportunities on the basis of gender. - Intimidation, defined as implied threats or acts that cause an unreasonable fear of harm in another. - Bullying, defined as repeated and/or severe aggressive behaviour likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally. - Violence between those in an intimate relationship (this includes romantic relationships, dating, domestic, and/or relationship violence).
+- Physical, sexual, and psychological violence (for example physical assault and sexual assault, coercive control etc.) - Unwanted and unwelcome, sexual or gender-based verbal, written, online and/or physical conduct. - Sexual harassment and intimidation at college, work and in public areas. - Threatening or causing physical harm, extreme verbal abuse, or other conduct which threatens or endangers the health and safety of any other person. - Discrimination, as defined as actions that deprive other members of the community of educational or employment access, benefits or opportunities on the basis of gender. - Intimidation, defined as implied threats or acts that cause an unreasonable fear of harm in another. - Bullying, defined as repeated and/or severe aggressive behaviour likely to intimidate or intentionally hurt, control, or diminish another person, physically or mentally. - Violence between those in an intimate relationship (this includes romantic relationships, dating, domestic, and/or relationship violence).
 Intimate relationship violence is a pattern of abusive behaviour in any relationship that is used by one partner to gain or maintain power and control over intimate partners.
-Intimate partner violence can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person.
+Intimate partner violence can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person. - Stalking, defined as a pattern of repeated and unwanted attention, harassment, contact, or any other course of conduct directed at a specific person that would cause a reasonable person to feel fear of their safety or the safety of others e.g., unwanted gifts, direct messages through social media, etc. - Dowry related violence Dowry includes gifts, money, goods, or property given from the bride's family to the groom or in-laws before, during or any time after the marriage.
+Dowry is a response to explicit or implicit demands or expectations of the groom or his family.